 Making coconut tofu bites is a fairly simple process.
-Marinate some tofu, coat it in a delicious coconut crust, pan fry and serve!
-There are a few important points to keep in mind which I’ve outlined below!
+Just marinate some tofu, coat it in a delicious coconut crust, pan fry and serve!
+There are only a few important points to keep in mind which I've outlined below!

 Step 1: Prepare and Marinate Tofu

 Select extra-firm tofu for this recipe.
 Extra-firm tofu has the best texture for any recipe that requires breading tofu!

 Slice the block of tofu every ¼ inch (½ centimeter), then cut these in half diagonally, creating triangles.
 If there’s another shape you prefer, you can also cut it that way.